paul-hyndman/sns-lambda-dynamodb/README.md

-# sns-lambda-dynamodb
-Illustrates how to publish to SNS topic from Java REST API, with Dynamo updates from Python Lambda Topic listener

 # Project highlights how, using CDK, the following:
 #   - Create AWS infrastructure using Python and CDK
 #   - Expose an EC2-based public REST API via a non-standard HTTP port